 Arizona Diamondbacks- Jon Duplantier RHP- Duplantier spent the 2018 season in Double-A Jackson where he pitched in 14 games.
 In those 14 games, he managed just over a strikout per inning with 68 punch outs in 67 innings pitched.
 He also managed to post a 2.69 ERA in those 14 starts.
 With the way he pitched at Jackson I could envision him starting the season with Triple-A Reno.
 If he dominates Triple-A like he did in Double-A I am sure the Diamondbacks would love to have him up with the big league club.

 Los Angeles Dodgers- Alex Verdugo OF- Verdugo is getting a good bit of MLB experience with the Dodgers this season.
-In his 31 games he’s batting .254 which although is not great it’s not awful, and once he completely settles in he can definitely give those numbers a boost.
+In his 31 games he’s batting .254 which although is not great it’s not awful.
+Once he completely settles in he can definitely give those numbers a boost.
 We know what he’s capable of based on his Triple-A numbers.
 A .329 batting average paired with 10 home runs and 8 stolen bases with Triple-A Oklahoma CIty.
 Verdugo could have spent the whole year with the club but the Dodgers currently have a very crowded outfield.
 Wait to see Verdugo next season hopefully with a more important role.

 San Diego Padres- Fernando Tatis Jr. SS- Tatis is another guy that really doesn’t need much of an explanation.
 Tatis was an international free agent signing by the White Sox back in 2015.
 He was part of a trade that saw James Shields going to the South side.
 In that deal, the Padres found themselves a gem.
 Tatis is currently the number 2 prospect in all of baseball and all his tools are there to prove it.
 Tatis started the year off slow but then ended his year with a .286 batting average with 16 home runs and 16 stolen bases.
-There was speculation that Tatis would get a call-up this year, but those speculations went away because Tatis suffered a season-ending injury a few months ago.
+There was speculation that Tatis would get a call-up this year.
+Those speculations went away because Tatis suffered a season-ending injury a few months ago.
 Tatis will probably start the year in Triple-A and should soon earn himself a call-up to San Diego.

 San Francisco Giants- Aramis Garcia C/1B- The Giants don’t have many prospects that are near big league ready.
 Garcia, however, has 10 games under his belt with the Giants this season.
 In those 10 games, he’s collected 10 hits in 30 at-bats with 3 home runs.
 Not too shabby.
 He spent the year between Double-A and Triple-A where his numbers didn’t look that promising.
 He is progressing into becoming a better catcher defensively and based on what he has shown so far this year he might have earned himself another go with the Giants next season.